openstack-infra/zuul/doc/source/user/jobs.rst

    All items provide the following information as Ansible variables under the ``zuul`` key:

+   .. var:: artifacts
+      :type: list

+      If the job has a :attr:`job.requires` attribute, and Zuul has found changes ahead of this change in the pipeline with matching :attr:`job.provides` attributes, then information about any
+      :ref:`artifacts returned <return_artifacts>` from those jobs
+      will appear here.

+      This value is a list of dictionaries with the following format:

+      .. var:: project

+         The name of the project which supplied this artifact.

+      .. var:: change

+         The change number which supplied this artifact.

+      .. var:: patchset

+         The patchset of the change.

+      .. var:: job

+         The name of the job which produced the artifact.

+      .. var:: name

+         The name of the artifact (as supplied to :ref:`return_artifacts`).

+      .. var:: url

+         The URL of the artifact (as supplied to :ref:`return_artifacts`).

    .. var:: build

       The UUID of the build.
 A build is a single execution of a job.